NOAA-GFDL/MDTF-diagnostics/README.md

 Do not install miniconda/Anaconda again if Conda is already installed for this user: the installer will break the existing installation (if it's not managed with, eg., environment modules.)

 If you do not have a pre-existing Conda installation on your system, we recommend using the miniconda2 (python 2.7) installer available [here](https://docs.conda.io/en/latest/miniconda.html), but any version of miniconda or Anaconda released after June 2019 will work.
 Toward the end of the installation process, enter “yes” at “Do you wish the installer to initialize Miniconda2 by running conda init?” prompt.
 This will allow the installer to add the Conda path to the user's shell login script (e.g., `~/.bashrc` or `~/.cshrc`).
+Restart the terminal to load the new shell setting.

 ### 2.2 Conda environment installation